daverave1212/questguard-starter-adventure/Code/StarterAdventure.md

 # Locations Outline

 ## Road to Whispervale
+**NEW**
-Players meet Father Alan Johnson: Nice to meet you, what are your names?
+Players meet Ser Alan Johnson: Nice to meet you, what are your names?
 _Describe characters_
-Players escort a priest Father Alan to the Town, through a forest road.
-Once there, you will be paid 200g, from their church's funds.
+Players escort a priest Ser Alan to the Town, through a forest road.
+Once there, you will be paid 100g each, from the paladin's personal funds.
-He tells them he is to replace the previous priest because he has gone missing.
+He tells them he is investigating a missing priest he studied with in the past - an old friend.
-> I can do a bit of healing, but I'm not a battle cleric, nor a medic.
-A people's person, if you like.
+> I can do a bit of healing but my combat days are over.
+I haven't lifted a sword in years.
 > Whispervale?
 It's a nice town.
-I haven't been there in year.
-> Our god? [feel free to improvise]
+I've been there a few times, to visit my friend.
+> Our religion?
+I am part of a branch of the Church of Solais, our god.
+We give thanks for the light of day and for the healing powers, and pray that Solais show us the path and light the way in our darkest times.
 > I don't have a map of the area, but I do have a town map of Whispervale... here.
-Careful for bandits and goblins!
+> Maybe the courier couldn't make it there or back... and if there are bandits roaming the roads, we'd best take care of them.

 They are attacked by Shades.
 Players can describe where they got hit